polkadot-js/api/docs/start/types.basics.md

 As an example, a `Header` will have getters for the `.parentHash`, `.number`, `.stateRoot`, `.extrinsicsRoot` and `.digest` fields.
 The same applies for all structures, as they are returned, each member will have an associated getter.

+Be aware that in the JS version naming defaults to `camelCase` where names of fields in Substrate defaults to `snake_case`.
+(Each version aligning with conventions in the respective languages)

 ## Working with enums

 Each enum has additional getters which are injected based on the fields wrapped.
 These take the form of `.is<Name>` and `.as<Name>` to allow you to check is the enum is a certain value or to retrieve the underlying value as a specific type.